-Communicating with congregants and connecting ministries are two of the greatest challenges that I faced at New Covenant over the first six years of church planting.
-In fact, these continue to be two of the greatest areas of focus that we have as we seek to be a healthily growing church.
-Perhaps these are felt more in a church plant, and in the unique context that we have of planting a church in a military town.
-However, I tend to think that two of the greatest needs of any growing church are to communicate clearly with and connecting the various ministries of a congregation.
+Communicating with congregants and connecting ministries are two of the greatest challenges a church planter faces in the early years of ministry.
+In fact, these continue to be two of the greatest areas of focus a pastor ought to focus on as he seeks to lead a healthily growing church.
+Two of the greatest needs of any growing church are to communicate clearly with congregants and connecting the various ministries of a congregation.
 The following are some ways that the elders/staff of our congregation have sought to practically communicate with and connect ministries more effectively:

 1. Print a monthly newsletter.
 When we were only 70 members, it was much easier to make sure that everyone knew what was happening, where we were going and what needs existed among the members of the plant.
 Everything changed when we started hitting the 100 member mark.
 Then new challenges arose at 120 and 150 that we were not prepared to meet at 100.
 This continues to be a need at different stages where you meet new dynamics.
 At 70 members, most of the people in the plant knew one another, recognized when someone was visiting and filled one another in on what was happening if they missed a service in which some event or detail was mentioned.
 The most needful thing for us, at the 100 member mark, was a monthly newsletter.
 Prior to designing one, I was starting to hear quite a number of people say things like, “We didn’t know that ____ was happening,” or “When are we going to do ____?” or “What are we doing about ____?”
 I called one of my mentors to ask for counsel.
 “What would you do if you were in my situation?”
 His response?
 “You have to get out in front of the congregation and lead.
 You can’t be too far ahead of them or they will be asking ‘Where are we going;’ you can’t be side by side with them or they will want to lead.
 You have to be out in front of them just far enough to lead them forward and say, ‘Here’s where we’re going.'”
 During that conversation, he also recommended that we start printing a monthly newsletter.
 This was one of the best things that we did.
 It gave me a platform to write articles for the congregation that dealt with specific needs among the body.
 It gave me a place to write about what we were looking for in elders and deacons.
 It also gave us a place to talk about actions that the provisional session had taken at monthly meetings, as well as financial reports, ministry team schedules and upcoming events.
 After we started running the monthly newsletters, we would still hear a few people say, ‘We didn’t know about such or such an event.”
 Once you have a newsletter, you can simply point members back to it as containing everything that needs to be communicated to the congregation at any given time.